Kalyzee/knotes/README.md

 ./manage.py lms syncdb --settings=devstack
 ```

-The first output's lines will looks like that :
+The first output's lines will look like that:

 Syncing...
 Creating tables ...